Gen H Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Gen H Solicitor Panel Recently Asked Questions from members of the public
+Examples of recent questions relating to the Gen H Solicitor Panel from members of the public

-You should start obtaining conveyancing quotes from solicitors ASAP.
-After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their details on the the estate agent.
-As you are getting a mortgage with Gen H , make sure you remember to check that your lawyer is on the Gen H conveyancing panel.
+It would be sensible to have your start your search soon rather than later.
+Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and pass their details on the the estate agent.
+As you are getting a mortgage with Gen H , ask your prospective lawyers check they are on the Gen H conveyancing panel otherwise they can't do the mortgage legal work.

-Intending to buy a flat with a mortgage with Gen H. I have received an online quote from a licensed conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
+Planning on purchasing a house with a mortgage with Gen H. I have received an online quote from a licensed conveyancer, which states: "There will be no charge for dealing with the Lender if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Gen H conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that they are on the Gen H conveyancing panel